![]() e-Callisto logo |

 the solar radio spectrum for 24h per day through all the year.
 All

-Callisto spectrometers together form the e-Callisto network.
-Callisto
+CALLISTO spectrometers together form the e-Callisto network.
+CALLISTO

 13'200 channels per spectrum.
 The frequency range can be expanded to